Since 1887

 The WAAC Library

-The library plays an important role in fulfilling WAAC’s education mandate.
-Members of the public are welcome to access our collection for research purposes through prior arrangement with the office or the first and third Saturdays of each month from 1 pm to 4 pm.
+When members visit our Library, they will discover a diverse collection of over 3,500 art books, in a historic 19th century home once resided in by an artist, Anne Langton and her family.
+The library fulfills an important role in WAAC’s education mandate & members of the public are more than welcome to access our collection for research purposes through prior arrangement with the office OR the first & third Saturdays of every month (1-4 pm).

 When is the library open?